-Switching drugs.
-If your doctor is sure you are allergic to a drug, he or she will have you stop that drug and may switch you to a different medicine.
+Switching drugs: If your doctor thinks you are allergic to a drug, they will have you stop using that drug and may switch you to a different one.

-Allergy testing.
-If there's any doubt about whether you are truly allergic, your doctor may want you to have more tests.
-Keep in mind the tests don’t work for all drugs.
+Allergy testing: If there's any doubt if you are truly allergic, they may want you to have more tests.
+Keep in mind that the tests don’t work for all drugs.

-If you have an allergy, your doctor will give you advice on how to protect yourself.
+If you have an allergy, your doctor will advise you on how to protect yourself.
 Some good first steps include:

 Memorize the name of the drug that you’re allergic to -- both brand names and generic.
-Make sure that all your other health care providers, dentists, and pharmacists know about your drug allergy.
+Make sure that all of your doctors, dentists, and pharmacists know about your drug allergy.

-Get a medical ID bracelet or necklace that states your drug allergy.
+Get a medical ID bracelet or necklace with your drug allergy on it.
 Always wear it.

 Questions to Ask Your Doctor

-Do you think I have a true drug allergy or a drug reaction?
+- Do you think I have a true drug allergy?

-Can you help me come up with a plan to prevent problems in the future?
+- Can you help me come up with a plan to help prevent problems in the future?